Looking for something else?

 Bardin, a former CIO, faced numerous security shortcomings when he arrived on the scene.
 Encryption use was spotty, peer-to-peer software use was potentially exposing proprietary data to outsiders and one employee was even buying and selling guns over the company's Internet connection.

 Bardin and his team kicked off a top-to-bottom assessment of the security landscape using proven and freely available tools.
 The IT staff filled out a National Institute of Standards 800-26 Assessment questionnaire that had been downloaded and modified with terms borrowed from the Capability Maturity Model (CMM), a widely used software best practices benchmark.
 "I knew the IT staff would understand the questions because Hanover was already a CMM Level 3 shop," Bardin said.
-The results helped identify deficiencies in IT practices
+The results helped identify deficiencies in IT practices and processes.

 While the best practices education we going on, Hanover's seven-person security staff conducted a comprehensive audit.
 "We turned over everything, scanned everything, did physical walkthroughs, even sat in CEO's chair at night," Bardin told an audience of IT managers at the Babson College Center for Information Management Studies recently.